hipe/tmx/arc/doc/issues/024-NAME_ME.md

     key `"foo"`!

-  - how this number is achieved for such instances is uninteresting to us, but we think this is called the "hashing algorithm". more on this later.
+  - how this number is achieved for such instances is uninteresting to us now, but we think this is called the "hashing algorithm". we'll revisit this later.

   - note (as an aside) that if you end the `irb` session and start it up again and evaluate `"foo".hash`, you will very likely see a different